vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/local/share/doc/puppy/woof-CE.md

 The goal is to build something similar to [DebianDog](https://debiandog.github.io/doglinux/), a highly [Debian](https://www.debian.org/)-compatible, portable, modular, hackable and lightweight distro with core features of [Puppy Linux](https://puppylinux.com).

+The history of this fork and the relationship with other projects is documented [here](family-tree.md).

 # Major Changes in This Fork

 ## Build System